prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_delete_all();
 ```
-This destructor deletes all Pipelines currently in memory  All components owned by the pipelines move to a state of `not-in-use`
+This destructor deletes all Pipelines currently in memory.
+All components owned by the pipelines move to a state of `not-in-use`

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful deletion.
 One of the [Return Values](#return-values) defined above on failure